Scottish Covid inquiry won't 'shy away' from probing government's 'wrong' decisions

-THE CHAIR of Scotland’s coronavirus inquiry has promised bereaved families that she won’t “shy away” from uncovering the Scottish Government’s “wrong decisions” over the pandemic.
+THE CHAIR of Scotland’s coronavirus inquiry has promised bereaved families that she won’t “shy away” from uncovering the Scottish Government’s “wrong decisions”.

 Lady Poole was speaking as the probe examining the strategic response to the pandemic in Scotland moved into its next phase.